nmbrodnax/ppol-670-nb775/pset5.md

  8. Create a `KNeighborsClassifier` model object with k = 3.
 Using `cross_val_score`, compute and display the scores from a five-fold cross-validation.
 Discuss the performance of your model based on the results.

 BONUS: Write a function called `knncv()` that accepts as arguments a list of k (neighbor) integer values and an integer for the number of cross-validation folds.
 It may include other arguments.
-The function should return a summary of the scores associated with each k and cross-validation fold combination.
+The function should display and return the scores associated with each k and cross-validation fold combination.
 Provide a demonstration of the function's use.